AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

 OAUTH2_PROVIDER_REFRESH_TOKEN_MODEL = "customapp.RefreshToken"
 ```

+> Note: Try not to import a class directly from oauth_provider instead look for a get_XX_class method at the bottom of respective file.
+Reason being that in future if there is any class that needs to be overridden or replaced you will not have to go to the depth of project and rename all imports.
+>
+> ```python
+> # if you need to use application class
+> from oauth_provider.models import Application
+> # try this instead
+> from oauth_provider.models import get_application_model
+> Application = get_application_model()
+> ```

 ## What next?

 Next should be integrating oauth urls in your url configuration.
 I recommend to include oauth_provider.urls in root url.py of the project.
-The default url coniguration will contain Application and token management pages.
+The default url configuration will contain Application and token management pages.
 If they are not required they can be removed as follows

 ```python
 # rootapp/urls.py